The 5 Steps I would Follow if I was starting my Doll Making Business.

 I am normally active throughout the day on Pinterest.
 For Pinterest, I alway pin one or two images to my business board as soon as I publish a blog, and then I just try to pin regularly to my boards.
 Not all my boards are about doll making and/or dolls, but I do have a few and I recommend you do the same.

-You want people to recognize you as a doll maker and so if all boards are travel places, shopping and reno-inspired boards, the people that will follow your boards will not be very keen into checking your doll making website as their interests lie somewhere else.
+You want people to recognize you as a doll maker and so if all your boards are travel places, shopping and reno-inspired boards, the people that will follow your boards will not be very keen into checking your doll making website as their interests lie somewhere else.

 You also have something really, really cool on Pinterest.
 If you own your website, you can verify and upgrade your account to Business, and so all pins from your website become “rich pins” which allows you to a) promote them and b) they come with information of who they belong to, which I think is incredibly important.